storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

     Failing to connect to a node does not necessarily mean that it is offline.

-    Satellite side network issues could results in many nodes being counted as offline.
+    Satellite side network issues could result in many nodes being counted as offline.
     One solution for satellite side issues could be that we cache and batch audit history writes.
 Upon syncing to the DB, we determine the total percentage of offline audits the batch contains.
 If it is above some threshold, we decide that there must have been some network issues and we either throw out the results or give everyone a perfect score for that period.

     It will be more difficult to differentiate network problems from real downtime for a single node.

     We've received some suggestions about retrying a connection before determining that a node is offline.
-One the one hand, this gives us more confidence that the node is in fact offline.
+On the one hand, this gives us more confidence that the node is in fact offline.
 On the other hand, this increases code complexity and decreases audit throughput.

     If we decide not to attempt retries, we should adjust the offline threshold accordingly to account for offline false positives and ensure that even the smallest nodes are still audited enough that any false positives should not pose a real threat.